Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance Azure Synapse Analytics Parallel Data Warehouse

 The visibility of the metadata in catalog views is limited to securables that a user either owns or on which the user has been granted some permission.
 For more information, see Metadata Visibility Configuration.

 The RC4 algorithm is deprecated.
 This feature will be removed in a future version of Microsoft SQL Server.
-Do not use this feature in new development work, and modify applications that currently use this feature as soon as possible.
+Avoid using this feature in new development work, and plan to modify applications that currently use this feature.

 The RC4 algorithm is only supported for backward compatibility.
 New material can only be encrypted using RC4 or RC4_128 when the database is in compatibility level 90 or 100.
 (Not recommended.)
 Use a newer algorithm such as one of the AES algorithms instead.
 In SQL Server 2012 (11.x) material encrypted using RC4 or RC4_128 can be decrypted in any compatibility level.